 The 17th Annual Conference of the East Asian Social Policy Research Network & The 27th Annual Conference of the Foundation for International Studies on Social Security

-“Beyond inequality?
-Social security And Social Welfare between East and West”
+“Mitigating the economic and social impact of COVID-19: The Role of Social security And Social Welfare Responses in East and West”

-We particularly welcome theoretical or empirical contributions studying how specific social policy structures may produce effective complementarities with existing regional social investment paradigms.
-We equally encourage contributions with a comparative and global perspective, particularly those including both East Asian and Western cases.
+Besides the immediate crisis impacts and national responses, we particularly welcome theoretical or empirical contributions studying the consequences of Covid-19 for inclusive societies in East and West as well as those developing new approaches to re-imagine the role of private and collective income transfer and social investment programmes amidst the ‘New Normal’ post-Covid-19 environment.
+We also encourage contributions with a comparative and global perspective, particularly those including both East Asian and Western cases.
 It is a long tradition of EASP and FISS to invite papers by postgraduate students and early-career researchers as well as established scholars working in the field of social welfare, social security, and social policy analysis.

 Prof. Janet Gornick, City University New York, United States